Oracle-Efficient Online Learning and Auction Design: Pseudo-Polynomial and Integer-Weighted Oracles

 \end{definition}

 We show that \weakopt can be used to implement a real-weighted oracle $\opt$.
 This implies that online learning can be efficiently reduced to offline optimization with \weakopt oracles under the same conditions as studied in Section~\ref{sec:ftpl}.
-At the crux of our approach is a construction of an \emph{approximate} real-weighted oracle from an integral oracle.
-Then, the Oracle-based Generalized FTPL algorithm (Algorithm~\ref{alg:oracleftpl}) can use $\weakopt$ to solve the optimization task within $\epsilon = \frac{1}{\sqrt{T}}$ accuracy, i.e., to construct $\opt(\cdot, \frac{1}{\sqrt{T}})$.
-The construction of this dataset is proved in the next lemma, and the resulting algorithm is demonstrated in Algorithm~\ref{alg:ftpl-integral}.
+Next lemma outlines the construction of \opt from \weakopt.
+The resulting variant of the the Oracle-based Generalized FTPL algorithm (Algorithm~\ref{alg:oracleftpl}) is provided in Algorithm~\ref{alg:ftpl-integral}.
+Note that the constructed \opt inherits the polynomial or the pseudo-polynomial efficiency of \weakopt.
+Pseudo-polynomial running times may arise naturally for those integer-weighted oracles, in which the integer weights are implemented simply by replicated examples.